Get Your Grill Going For Grilled Vegetables!

 Sometimes we drizzle them with a vinaigrette when served cold – or we should be more specific and say served at room temperature.

 Anyway, the result of your grilling will be a large platter of grilled vegetables and you need to be cognizant of your tolerances when you serve yourself.
-Study the Monash University Low FODMAP Smartphone App and know ahead of time what are appropriate servings for you.
+Study the Monash University Low FODMAP Smartphone App and the FODMAP Friendly app to know ahead of time what are appropriate servings to begin with.

 Prep Your Veggies & Grill